Mega Shark Versus Mecha Shark: Production

 When the Los Angeles production company the Asylum was about to release Sharknado in mid-2013, screenwriter Jose Prendes was approached by producers from the company to write a Mega Shark film where the Mega Shark has to fight a Mecha Shark.
 Prendes, who previously directed the film The Haunting of Whaley House in 2012 for the Asylum, was hesitant at first, due to Prendes not being a fan of the previous two films and the "stigma attached to these kind of movies."
 After Sharknado was released and became a success, Prendes then agreed to write the Mega Shark film.

 Instead of being given an outline, Prendes was asked to provide an outline himself for the film.
 His personal objective was to make the film work organically, even if the premise was ludicrous.
 Prendes researched on the extinct megalodon's mating and feeding habits to help him in writing the screenplay.
 One of the early notes given to him by producers was that he include a scene of the Mega Shark destroying the Sphinx at the beginning of the film.
 Prendes incorporated the idea at their insistence, but tweaked it so that the Mega Shark instead knocks a tugboat out of the harbor in Alexandria to hit the Sphinx.

 Prendes wrote the first draft of the film's screenplay in four days.
 Although the Asylum is known for low-budget "mockbusters", the company places great importance in its scripts; Prendes made a total of nine drafts of the screenplay in two months due to the many notes given to him by producers.

 When filming was about to begin, Prendes advised director Emile Smith to be flexible with the script.
 Extra scenes were shot to add to the film's running time.
 According to Prendes, principal photography lasted 15 days, along with two additional days for reshoots.
-Many of the ideas Prendes had which was cut from the film was eventually included in his book Sharcano.
+Many of the ideas Prendes had which were cut from the film were eventually included in his book Sharcano.